The Shepherds and Angels

 The Story in the Bible

-And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
-An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
-But the angel said to them, 'Do not be afraid.
-I bring you good news of great joy that will be for all the people.
-Today in the town of David a Saviour has been born to you; he is Christ the Lord.
-This will be a sign to you: You will find a baby wrapped in cloths and lying in a manger.'
+There were shepherds in the same country staying in the field, and keeping watch by night over their flock.
+And look, an angel of the Lord stood by them, and the glory of the Lord shone around them, and they were terrified.
+The angel said to them, “Do not be afraid, for see, I bring you good news of great joy which will be to all the people.
+For there is born to you, this day, in the city of David, a Savior, who is the Messiah, the Lord.
+This is the sign to you: you will find a baby wrapped in strips of cloth, lying in a feeding trough.”

-Suddenly a great company of the heavenly host appeared with the angel, praising God and saying, 'Glory to God in the highest, and on earth peace to men on whom his favour rests.'
+Suddenly, there was with the angel a multitude of the heavenly host praising God, and saying, “Glory to God in the highest, and on earth peace, good will toward humankind.”

-When the angels had left them and gone into heaven, the shepherds said to one another, 'Let's go to Bethlehem and see this thing that has happened, which the Lord has told us about.'
+And it happened that when the angels went away from them into the sky, the shepherds said one to another, “Let us go to Bethlehem, now, and see this thing that has happened, which the Lord has made known to us.”